HELOC Application Process FAQs

 Properties Owned by a Trust

-You can proceed with a HELOC if the trust was established outside of Washington state, provided the property is in one of the following states: Washington, Oregon, California, Idaho, Arizona, Kansas, Missouri, Illinois, South Carolina or Pennsylvania.
-The trust must have been established in one of those states as well.
+You can proceed with a HELOC if the trust was established outside Washington state, provided the property is in one of the following states: Washington, Oregon, California, Idaho, Arizona, Kansas, Missouri, Illinois, South Carolina or Pennsylvania.

 We do not need to review your full trust agreement.
 However, you will need to provide a Certificate of Trust for review.